ay5710/MLOps/README.md

 - Logs are collected
 - A test procedure is available => select an old movie with 2-3 reviews to run the code on
 - A Docker container is provided with postgresql install

+### Improvements
+Which could have been done but have not...
+- Use playwright for scrapping (more flexible than Selenium)
+- Parallelize by running 1 main script per movie => would have require to move the db to asynchronous
+- Implement (more) tests => but the log is already quite verbose